-Drawing, Design for the Lysistrata Screen, Gilbert Seldes Apartment, 10 Henderson Place, New York, NY
+Drawing, Design for the Lysistrata Screen, Gilbert Seldes Apartment, 10 Henderson Place, New York, NY, ca. 1930

 This is a Drawing.
 It was designed by Donald Deskey and drafted by Donald Deskey and from the office of Donald Deskey and made for (as the client) Gilbert Seldes.
-We acquired it in 1975.
+It is dated ca. 1930 and we acquired it in 1975.
 Its medium is brush and gouache, brush and silver paint, graphite on illustration board.
 It is a part of the Drawings, Prints, and Graphic Design department.

 American designer Donald Deskey studied painting at the Académie de la Grande Chaumière and the Atelier Léger in Paris, France from 1921 before returning to the US in 1923.
 Many of his early works — perhaps best known are his interiors for Radio City Music Hall — reflect this training and recall the abbreviated angularity of French Art Deco and the Cubists.
 A 1935 drawing for the design of the three-panel Lysistrata Lacquer Screen, featuring a fragmented female figure, is graphically simplified and imbued with Cubism’s limited palette.
 (Over the course of his career, Deskey proved particularly adept, becoming one of the most prolific screen-makers of his time. ) Yet it signals the shifting sentiments towards design that began to take hold in America as the culture departed from its European counterparts.
 From a growing desire and necessity for the mass market came the emergence of a uniquely American expression in the applied arts.
 Designers, including Deskey, would come to embrace designing for mass production even as many continued to work with private wealthy clients, as Deskey did with this floor screen for author Gilbert Seldes.